plance/wordpress-plugin-plance-my-text-shortcodes/readme.txt

 2. Admin form for creating a new shortcode with name and content fields.

 == Changelog ==
+= 1.1.2 =
+* Added support for installing a plugin for the multisite.

 = 1.1.1 =
 * Change labels.
 * Fix security.